Westfield Bondi Junction: History

-In 2000 Westfield bought AMP's remaining stake in Bondi Junction Plaza and also purchased the adjacent Carousel centre (which by the late 1980s, had already been linked in with the Plaza shopping centre, by a series of internal walkways).
+In 2000, Westfield bought AMP's remaining stake in Bondi Junction Plaza and also purchased the adjacent Carousel centre (which by the late 1980s, had already been linked in with the Plaza shopping centre, by a series of internal walkways).
 Plans were amended to incorporate this centre in the redevelopment, further delaying the project.

 Following the purchase of the Carousel Centre in 2000, a new expanded scheme was submitted for approval.
-In 2001 the New South Wales Minister for Planning, Frank Sartor approved the development despite the two councils' objections.
+In 2001, the New South Wales Minister for Planning, Frank Sartor approved the development despite the two councils' objections.
 The scale of the development was the main reason for the delayed approval process.

 This redevelopment known as the 'black label' included the demolition of the existing Grace Brothers store and redevelopment of Carousel and Bondi Junction Plaza.
 Both Grace Bros and Woolworths closed in preparation for this development, whilst David Jones continued to trade whilst undergoing a facelift which included its CBD version of its food hall which was the first to be established in a suburban store.
 This development included two levels of shops underground reaching 25 metres below as well as three levels of shops and four levels of parking above ground on both sides of Oxford Street.
 A 70-metre tunnel and a 12-metre wide 2 storey pedestrian bridge over Oxford Street were also included.
 The development also included two food courts, one on level 3 known as the 'Terrace Food Court' and the other food court on level 5 with a balcony overlooking the CBD and Eastern Suburbs.

 The redevelopment opened in stages from November 2003 to August 2004 and the centre was subsequently renamed Westfield Bondi Junction.
 This development made Westfield Bondi Junction one of the largest shopping complexes in the Sydney metropolitan area.
 The development featured David Jones, Grace Bros (rebranded to Myer in 2004), Target (rebranded to Kmart in 2021), Coles, Woolworths, Harvey Norman, JB Hi-Fi, Rebel Sport, Greater Union (which was renamed to Event Cinemas in 2010) and 458 retailers.

 Westfield Bondi Junction has been blamed for the downturn in trade in surrounding shopping hubs.
 The nearby Oxford Street, in Paddington and Darlinghurst is one example.
 Retail trade in that location dropped 30% in the four months after the opening of the shopping centre with other locations in Double Bay and Woollahra experiencing similar downturns in trade.

 In July 2014, as part of a restructure of the Westfield Group, it came under the control of the Scentre Group.

-In recent years, Westfield Bondi Junction has seen the opening of many new international fashion retailers.
+Since 2012, Westfield Bondi Junction has seen the opening of many new international fashion retailers.
 Spanish retailer Zara opened on 13 September 2012 on the space vacated by Borders.
 British retailer Topshop and Topman opened on 24 March 2016, however the store closed in May 2019.
 On 27 August 2016, Swedish retailer H&M opened its sixth store in NSW at the centre.
 The store opened on the former terrace food court.
-On 17 September 2020 Japanese retailer Uniqlo opened its 24th Australian store at the centre.
+On 17 September 2020, Japanese retailer Uniqlo opened its 24th Australian store at the centre.